vivienfan/Maps/README.md

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/newpointpopup.png)

-9. Below the map, it should show the title, description, and image that you have inputed before when you were creating the map.
+9. Below the map, it should show the title, description, and image that you have inputed before when you were creating the map_point.

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/mappointcreation)

 10. Notice at the bottom of the map_point image, there are two buttons for editing and deleting the map.
-When the user clicks on the edit button, the modal should appear where the user can edit the map point information.
+When the user clicks on the edit button, the modal appears and then the user can edit the map point information.

 !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/mappointedit2.png)